Bacon decomposition

 which is just the mean of all the observations.
 This specification is used to demean variables (to incorporate fixed effects).
 If we do demean or center the data, we can also recover the panel estimates using the standard reg command in Stata.
 In terms of syntax, this implies that, xtreg y i.t, fe is equivalent to reg tildey [check] (see Greene or Wooldridge).

 So if we go to the \(\hat{\beta}^{DD}\) equation, \(\hat{V}^D\) is essentially the variance of \(D_{it}\).
-For our basic example, we can calculate it manually:
+For our basic example, we can calculate the means manually (in double precision!):

 \(i\) \(t\) \(y\) \(D\) \(\bar{D}_i\) \(\bar{D}_t\) \(\bar{\bar{D}}\) \(\tilde{D}_{it}\) \(\tilde{D}^2_{it}\)